Dmartinez-96/natLHA/README.md

 ![image](https://user-images.githubusercontent.com/85904612/123335984-db442e80-d50a-11eb-8f73-5bb0d0040053.png)

 ## Descriptions of Source Code:
-Below are tables with descriptions of the parameters and contributions found in the source code.
-All eigenvalues are enumerated in increasing order in magnitude.
-Parameters with a description such as 'parameter(Q)' means that the parameter has been evolved to the renormalization scale, Q, with Q defined by
+Below are tables with descriptions of the parameters found in the source code.
+All mass eigenstate eigenvalues are enumerated in increasing order in magnitude.
+Parameters with a description such as 'parameter(Q)' means that the parameter has been evolved to the renormalization scale, Q, with Q taken to be

 ![image](https://user-images.githubusercontent.com/85904612/123335409-067a4e00-d50a-11eb-88b1-8df6b125055f.png)

 | Parameters | Description |
 | ------ | ------ |